How Many Serums Does Your Skin-Care Routine Need?

-Our skin-care collection has a surplus of serums.
-From hyaluronic acid and vitamin C to anti-aging and brightening, serums seem to address just about every single one of our skin-care related concerns.
-They’re the products we can thank for giving us glowing, firm, tight and hydrated complexions in just a few little drops.
-But the number of serums we use has super-sized our skin-care routine — we’re talking up to five or six additional steps.
-And while we don’t want to part with our powerful and potent products, we also want to know if our serum obsession is, well, a little too excessive.
-To find out if layering too many liquids could do more harm than good to our complexion, we consulted with board-certified dermatologist Dr. Robert Finney of Heights Dermatology and Laser.
+Our skin-care collection has a surplus of serums, and while we don’t want to part with our powerful and potent products, we also want to know if our serum obsession is, well, a little too excessive.
+To find out if layering too many liquids could do more harm than good to our complexion, we consulted with board-certified dermatologist Dr. Robert Finney.
 Ahead, find out if less is actually more when it comes to serums.

 How Do I Know If I’m Using Too Many Serums?

 When using hyaluronic acid and antioxidant serums, Dr. Finny doesn’t see a problem with using a few at a time.
 “If none of your serums are clogging your pores, your body should still be absorbing them.”
 He explains that the actual active ingredients, like vitamin C or peptides, are small.
-“The benefit of serums is that they have a high concentration of tiny ingredients that are actually doing the work, and if it’s dry on your skin, it’s going somewhere.”
+“The benefit of serums is that they have a high concentration of tiny ingredients that are actually doing the work, and if it’s dry on your skin (after applying the serum), it’s going somewhere.”

-That said, layering on serums that are designed to serve the same purpose one after the other can be redundant.
-Applying a handful of hyaluronic acid serums at night won’t make a huge difference because the skin barrier is already intact and receiving benefits of the product.
-That said, applying a hyaluronic acid serum (or a few different serums) multiple times throughout the day or during a flight may be helpful.
 “Hyaluronic acid is a very good moisturizer, so we tell people that the more times a day you moisturize the better your skin barrier is going to be,” says Dr. Finney.
-Similar logic applies with vitamin C. “While there’s a threshold as to how much of the antioxidant is actually helping your skin, if you’re out and about in the sun all day and you keep slathering on more vitamin C, that (along with broad-spectrum sunscreen and taking other sun protection measures of course!) is going to help protect your skin’s surface from free radical damage.”
-We recommend opting for vitamin C serums like SkinCeuticals C E Ferulic, which is backed by science, or Skin Better Science Alto Defense Serum.
+Similar logic applies to vitamin C. “While there’s a threshold as to how much of the antioxidant is actually helping your skin, if you’re out and about in the sun all day and you keep slathering on more vitamin C, that (along with broad-spectrum sunscreen and taking other sun protection measures of course!) is going to help protect your skin’s surface from free radical damage.”
+We recommend opting for vitamin C serums like the SkinCeuticals C E Ferulic or the Good (Skin) Days C’s the Day.